 Conflict Resolution – Human and Bear – Nuisance Bears and Relocation

-When other options have been exhausted such as people removing attractants, relocating a bear is a next best alternative.
-When relocating the bear is deemed necessary, I believe that relocating a bear with a full stomach greatly reduces the chance of that bear homing immediately.
+When other options have been exhausted such as people removing attractants, relocating a bear is a possible next best alternative.
+When relocating the bear is deemed necessary, and after consulting with MNRF staff, a bear may be live trapped and moved to a different location.
+I believe that relocating a bear with a full stomach greatly reduces the chance of that bear homing immediately.
 When relocated to an area featuring good bear habitat, the released bear (not thirsty or hungry) is less likely to return.
-The animal is content enough to explore, rather than thinking only of a bellyache and quickly returning to the area it knows it will find something to eat.
-Some bears will return.
+We hope the animal is content enough to explore, rather than thinking only of a bellyache and quickly returning to the area it knows it will find something to eat.
+Certain individual bears will return.
 The ones that may possibly return are usually older females and males.
-The young bears, the sub adults, are the bears most likely to be involved in human/bear conflicts.
+It is the young bears, the sub adults, that are most likely to be involved in human/bear conflicts.
 If a young bear is relocated due to necessity, the immediate return of the young sub adult is unlikely.
 My experience is that approximately one in ten relocated bears (all ages) return to the area of conflict.
 This is based on a personal project involving the live trapping and relocating of thirty three bears away from a municipal landfill belonging to the Town of Huntsville.
 The bears were ear tagged.
 Of the thirty three, three of the bears were caught for a second time and moved away from the area again.

-I will only consider moving females with cubs when all options are exhausted.
+I personally will only consider moving females with cubs when all other options are exhausted.